 What moves the cost in Thornton

-Thornton's building code requires Class 4 impact-resistant shingles when the replacement covers 50 percent or more of roof surface.
-Class 4 shingles cost 15–30 percent more than standard architectural asphalt shingles but qualify homeowners for insurance discounts of 15–25 percent.
-This code requirement applies city-wide and is verified in the City of Thornton building ordinance; unincorporated areas in Adams County adjacent to Thornton may follow different standards.
+Thornton building code requires Class 4 impact-resistant shingles on any roof replacement affecting 50 percent or more of the roof surface.
+Class 4 materials cost 15–25 percent more than standard architectural shingles but qualify homeowners for insurance discounts of 10–20 percent.
+Permit costs range from $150 to $400, and a contractor pulls the permit as part of the scope.
+This mandate drives the floor of replacement costs higher but may offset through insurance premium reductions over time.

 Overlay vs. full tear-off